|

 form of mystical totem engravings, along with hand, tool & weapon stencils inside

-caves.
 Worimi people

 The geology of the area is also of interest.
 Newcastle sits on a thick layer of